Call Today! 888-234-8376

-10 Most Common Lies Told on a Life Insurance Application
+Top 10 Lies Told on a Life Insurance Application

 Lie #1: I don’t use tobacco

 Given the much higher premium cost associated with using tobacco, it’s no wonder why applicants will frequently deny using tobacco.
-And sometimes the applicant doesn’t even realize they are lying.
-That is because in the life insurance industry, tobacco use applies to “any” use and “all” forms of tobacco—not just cigarettes!
+But not all fibs are considered fraud.
+Some applicants don't know they're lying.
+That is because in the life insurance industry, tobacco use applies to “any” use and “all” forms of tobacco—not just cigarettes.

-So even if you only smoke 1 cigarette a month and don’t “feel” like you’re a real “smoker”, guess what?
-You are according to the life insurance industry.
+So even if you only smoke one cigarette a month and don’t “feel” like you’re a real “smoker,” guess what?
+You are according to many life insurance companies.

 So if you’ve used any of the following products within the past 12 months you would be considered by most insurance carriers a “tobacco” user: